 Quesnel Explores Youth Attraction and Retention with Project Comeback

 The City of Quesnel has received a BC Rural Dividend grant to begin the process of assessing their community’s youth retention and attraction situation, using the foundations established by the BCRN’s Project Comeback.
 Stay tuned for updates on their progress!

-Comeback—to engage youth and enable them to make a permanent home in rural communities.
-With help from Fraser Basin Council, Project Comeback will be piloted in five BC communities (four currently confirmed): City of Williams Lake, Smithers District Chamber of Commerce, Village of Chase, and Regional District of Mount Waddington.
-The pilot will run over a two year period—until November, 2014.
+BC Rural Network (BCRN) has wrapped up a great initiative—Project Comeback—working to engage youth and enable them to make a permanent home in rural communities.
+With help from Fraser Basin Council, Project Comeback has been piloted in five BC communities: the City of Williams Lake, Smithers District Chamber of Commerce, the Regional District of Mount Waddington, and the communities of Chase and Kaslo.
+The pilot ran over a two year period–ending November 2014.
+Learn more

 Rural communities across British Columbia face a twin demographic challenge of a loss of youth through out-migration and an aging baby-boomer population.
 To ensure rural communities are desirable and welcoming places to live in now and into the future, they must identify what it is that young value in their communities and how these values translate into a sense of place that young people want to live in or come back to.
 Learn more